Kamal Chowdhury

 Kamal Abdul Naser Chowdhury (known as Kamal Chowdhury; born 31 December 1957) is a Bengali poet and former member of the Bangladesh Civil Service. he is the former adviser to the prime minister of Bangladesh.
 He was the Chief Coordinator of the National Implementation Committee for the Celebration of Mujib Borsho, the Birth Centenary of Sheikh Mujibur Rahman, the founding father of Bangladesh.
 He is a former principal secretary of the Prime Minister of Bangladesh.

 He is mostly known for his works on literature, especially poetry.
-He was awarded Bangla Academy Literary Award in 2011 for his contributions to Bengali poetry and Ekushe Podok 2022 for his contributions to Bengali language and literature.
+He was awarded the Bangla Academy Literary Award in 2011 for his contributions to Bengali poetry and the Ekushe Podok 2022 for his contributions to Bengali language and literature.

 Early life and education

 Chowdhury was born on 31 December 1957, in Vijaykara village of Chauddagram Upazila of Comilla District.
 He is the second among six children of Ahmad Hossain Chowdhury and Begum Tahira Hossain.
 In 1973, he passed Secondary School Certificate from Gaidyanil High School in Narayanganj District and Higher Secondary School Certificate from Dhaka College in 1975.
 Then he studied sociology at University of Dhaka and received Bachelor's and master's degree.
 In 2000, he completed PhD in anthropology at the retirement of government jobs.
 The subject of his PhD dissertation is 'Matrutulan Rasa tradition of Garo people'.